Suburb overview

 Rental Yield

-Moderate rental coverage: rent of $390/week covers 71% of a $2,368/month mortgage, leaving a $678/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $390/week covered 71% of a $2,368/month mortgage, a $678/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 Renovation / Flip